pawanit17/ds_and_algo_interview_prep/README.md

 } *stack = NULL;
 ```

-## How to get the maximum value in a Stack in O(1) time complexity
+## :dart: How to get the maximum value in a Stack in O(1) time complexity
 - Maintain a secondary stack that will hold the largest value till the same index in the corresponding Stack.
 - Time Complexity - O(N) for building the stack, but once built, getting Max value is O(1).
 - Space Complexity - O(N).

-## How to store two stacks in an array
+## :dart: How to store two stacks in an array
 - Have the first stack grow left and the other grow right.

-## How to store k stacks in an array of size m
+## :dart: How to store k stacks in an array of size m
 - Each m/k section of the array should be a stack
 - Whenever a stack reaches size m/k, then it reached its alloted size
-## How to sort the elements in the Stack using push, pop, peek?.(Open)
+## :dart: How to sort the elements in the Stack using push, pop, peek?.(Open)

-## How to reverse the elements in the stack using push and pop?.(Open)
+## :dart: How to reverse the elements in the stack using push and pop?.(Open)

 # Recursion
-## Check if the content of the array is a palindrome
+## :dart: Check if the content of the array is a palindrome
 ```
 bool isPalindrome( int arr, int len, int index ) {
     if( index > len/2 )